 How can people with Parkinson’s add yoga into their exercise regime?

 Yoga can be incorporated a few days a week, with other more cardio-heavy regimens such as running, fast walking or cycling.
 It can be very restorative for muscles on days in between heavier cardio workouts.

 There are many styles that may benefit people with Parkinson’s disease.
 Hatha yoga and Iyengar yoga, which uses a lot of props and modifications, are good places to start.
-For people interested in starting yoga, particularly through social distancing restrictions, I recommend Mind Body Solutions with Matthew Sanford.
+For people interested in starting yoga, I recommend Mind Body Solutions with Matthew Sanford.